AlexGeControl/Auto-Car-01-Vision-05-Vehicle-Detection/README.md

 <img src="writeup_images/spatial-temporal-filtering-frame-final.png" width="100%" alt="Spatial Temporal Filtering, Frame Final" />

-##Discussion

-###1.
+---

+###Discussion

+####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here are the problems identified during my iterative training-evaluation process: